MrSharpBones/MDTI/MDTI Actor Lookup/readme.md

 ## Usage

-Once deployed, the application will automatically start processing and chaining threat infrastructure data.
-You can monitor and manage the application through the Azure portal.
+Once deployed, you can attach the playbook to any/all Sentinel playbooks, Copilot will only be invoked should an actor group show up on in the results.
+The MDTI API allows for unlimited (but throttled) API queries, so you can use this as much as you want without the worry of overage fees.

 ## Contributing